jlumbroso/jlumbroso/README.md

 </a>
 <br/><br/>

-Faculty at Princeton University's Department of Computer Science.
+Faculty at University of Pennsylvania's Department of Computer & Information Sciences.
 I love to teach, to mentor and advise students, to think "at scale", to build stuff open source, and to expand the circle of people who identify as "programmers."

 - 🔭 I’m currently working on music digital humanities project + CS education, code grading/teaching projects
 - 🌱 I’m currently learning TypeScript/React/front-end + machine learning